Posting Regulations for Students

 - The student literature tables will be available Mondays through Thursdays from 8 a.m. to 10 p.m. and Fridays 8 a.m. to 5 p.m. during the days of regularly scheduled semesters.

 - Enrolled students and RSOs are required to register for the use of the student literature tables with the Student Life and Ombudsman Office at least two weeks prior to the time of desired use.
 Requests will be accepted on a first request-first serve basis.
 Enrolled students and RSOs may register for the use of a table for three consecutive days.
 If there are no pending requests, a registration may be renewed at the end of a previous registration.
 If there are no pending requests, an enrolled student or RSO may request the use of more than one table or more than one location.
 If during the use of multiple tables or locations, additional enrolled students or RSOs may request the use of a table or location, and if additional tables or locations are not available, the multiple user or users must give up the multiple use of tables and locations to provide for the new request.

-- An approved Literature Table Request form obtained from the Student Life and Ombudsman Office must be posted at the student literature table while distribution is taking place.
+- An approved Literature Table Request form obtained from the Student Life Office must be posted at the student literature table while distribution is taking place.